Andru Volinsky

-Andru H. Volinsky (born March 13, 1956) is an American politician, attorney, and social justice advocate who served as a member of the Executive Council of New Hampshire from the 2nd district from 2017 to 2021.
+Andru H. Volinsky (born March 13, 1956) is an American politician, attorney, and social justice advocate.
+A Democrat, he served as a member of the Executive Council of New Hampshire from the 2nd district from 2017 to 2021.

 As an attorney, Volinsky served as lead counsel in the landmark decisions in Claremont School District v.
 Governor of New Hampshire, in which the New Hampshire Supreme Court recognized a constitutional right to a public education (1993) and held New Hampshire's school funding system unconstitutional (1995).
+Volinsky unsuccessfully ran for Governor of New Hampshire in the 2020 election.

 Early life and education

 Volinsky was born in New York City and grew up in Levittown, Pennsylvania, graduating from Woodrow Wilson High School in 1973.
 His father worked as a mechanic and maintenance man and his mother was a homemaker who raised four children.
 Volinsky earned a Bachelor of Arts degree in psychology from the University of Miami, which he attended on scholarship, graduating magna cum laude in 1976.
 He then earned a Juris Doctor from the George Washington University Law School in 1980.

 During law school, Volinsky met his wife, Amy Goldstein, who is a fellow attorney and public service advocate.